johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 ## Generative Models - Autoencoders (VAEs) & Generative Adversarial Networks (GANs)

 In this assignment, we explored generative models, specifically autoencoders (Variational Autoencoders - VAEs) and Generative Adversarial Networks (GANs).
 We started with a [jupyter notebook](https://colab.research.google.com/drive/17Rk3MLC6XAxaTQ--M9L_LwM_K1OId-hj?usp=sharing) that introduced the concepts of autoencoders and GANs and provided a step-by-step guide on how to implement them using TensorFlow and Keras.
 The notebook used a [dataset of faces](https://surfdrive.surf.nl/files/index.php/s/6TTwiWuIRr6wppl) to train the models and generate new faces.
 In our approach, we used the [Simpsons Faces dataset](https://www.kaggle.com/datasets/kostastokis/simpsons-faces) to train the models and generate new faces.
+The original images from the faces dataset and the Simpsons faces dataset are shown in the figure below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">